 - 1. Skeleton system - 2.
 Circulatory system - 3.
 Integumentary system and its derivatives - 4.
 Respiratory structures and function - 5.
 Alimentary canal with special reference to stomach and intestine - 6.
 Excretory system with special reference to Kidney - 7.
 Flight mechanism birds - 8.
 Echolocation in chiropterans and cetaceans - 9.
-Animal migration and mechanism of navigation - 10.
-Metamorphosis: progressive and retrogressive, neoteny and paedomorphosis - 11.
-Cranial kinesis with reference to biting in snakes - 12.
-Aestivation and hibernation
+Animal migration and mechanism of navigation

+11. Cranial kinesis with reference to biting in snakes

+12. Aestivation and hibernation

 - 1. Circulatory system of Toad, Labeo, - 2.
 Nervous system of Labeo (Brain, Lateral line sense organ) & Cranial nerves of Chicken - 3.
-Identifications of different bones of Toad, Pigeon, Varanus and Rabbit or Rat - 4.
-Identification soft different animals from each class of vertebrate animals - 5.
-Visit to any place to study Biodiversity.
+Identifications of different bones of Toad, Pigeon, Varanus and Rabbit or Rat or Guineapig - 4.
+Identification of different animals from each class of vertebrate animals - 5.
+Visit to any Biodiversity rich place to study the Biodiversity.